 What is Hyperlocal Content?

-Hyperlocal content is extremely specific, location-targeted content that focuses on a particular neighborhood, street, district, or micro-area rather than a broad city or region.
+Hyperlocal content is extremely specific, location-targeted content that focuses on a particular neighborhood, street, district, or micro-area rather than.

 What is Hyperlocal Content?